Reinterpreting Gerhard Richter's "4900 Colors" with p5.js and Processing

 I placed the smaller version of the same pattern here, but if it were placed normally, the meaning of the larger structure would be lost.

-So, I placed the half-transparent smaller patterns.
+So, I placed the semi-transparent smaller patterns.

 /**